ViennaKaggle/viennakaggle.github.com/about.md

 permalink: /about/
 ---

-This is the offical blog of the [Vienna Kaggle Meetup][meetup] group.
+This is the official blog of the [Vienna Kaggle Meetup][meetup] group.

 If you want to be a co-organizer, please send me a message or leave a comment in the Meetup group!
 If you want to contribute to this blog, please send a [PR on Github][github].